Jarzka/stylefy/README.md

 # Installation

 stylefy consists of modules that are optimised for specific UI libraries / frameworks.

 First, add stylefy core as a dependency:

 ```clj
 [stylefy "3.0.0"]
 ```

-Then, based on the UI library you are using, add a corresponding module:
+Then, based on the UI library you are using, add a corresponding module.
+The main purpose of the module is to handle asynchronous DOM updates when components are rendered.

 **Reagent**